gerardbm/dotfiles/README.md

 ### Less

-Less config is into a binarry file called `$HOME/.less`.
+Less configuration is into a binary file called `$HOME/.less`.

 Compile the file `$HOME/.lesskey` with `lesskey` command to generate it.